-471. ORIGIN OF RELIGION.
-A study of the only valid conception of the origin of religion; the origin of primitive worship, prayer, and sacrifice; the origin of the belief in immortality; the origin of social ethics as seen in the family and its correlates.
-Elective, two hours, fall semester.
-Professor Renfer.
+471. THE ORIGIN OF RELIGION.
+A study of the only valid conception of the origin of religion.
+The origin of humanistic religions is considered along with their teachings and practices on such subjects as worship, prayer, sacrifice, social ethics and immortality.
+Class lectures and student research is the form of procedure.
+Elective two hours, fall semester, 1955.
+Professor Nash.

 472. MISSION FIELDS INVESTIGATION.
 Directed independent study for the student anticipating service in a selected mission field.
-Class work will be directed along the following lines: geography, history and customs of the people, their culture and religion, and a survey of the missionary activity related to the area and their importance to the missionary.
+Class work is directed along the following lines: geography, history and customs of the people, their culture and religion, and a survey of the missionary activity related to the area and their importance to the missionary.
 Elective, two hours.
 Professor Renfer.